-* Investors wary before White House talks to solve fiscal cliff
+* Investors wary before White House talks to solve fiscal

 * S&P 500 heading for second straight week of steep losses